mvcds/my-library/carreer/development/software-architecture/requirements/cross-functional-requirements/Cross-Functional Requirement.md

 - [[Auditability]]
 - [[Accessibility]]

 Some of those requirements "help" each other.
-For example, when [[Readability]] is high, it's easier to have modifiability.
+For example, when [[Readability]] is high, it's easier to have [[designing-data-intensive-applications/concepts/design-principles/Extensibility|modifiability]].
 But on the other hand, readability often clashes with performance[^2].

 ---